 Many popular cookies are made in one bowl, but you need some patience because, you know, baking one batch after the other takes time.

-Snickerdoodles fall under that category, the easy cookie recipes, with that unique and delicious flavor that makes them such crowd-pleasers.
-The cookie is soft and chewy with a nice cinnamon flavor and a crackly top.
+Snickerdoodles fall into the easy cookie recipes category.
+They have a unique and delicious flavor that makes them such crowd-pleasers.
+The cookies are soft and chewy, with a nice cinnamon flavor and a crackly top.

 - Easy to make: a one-bowl dough that can be made in the stand mixer, especially if making large batches.